prodo-dev/plz/README.md

 of digit recognition using the classic approach of LeNets and a subset of the well-known MNIST dataset.

-Anything related to `plz` is in `main.py`.
+Anything related to Plz is in `main.py`.
 In fact the most relevant lines are the following ones:

 ```python
 def get_from_plz_config(key: str, non_plz_value: T) -> T: